 The Special Diabetes Program for Indians Healthy Heart Demonstration Project at the Wagner Health Care Center in Wagner, South Dakota is administered for the Yankton Sioux Tribe by the IHS.
 The Yankton Sioux Tribe consists of approximately 7,854 enrolled members, 3,500 of whom live directly on the Yankton Reservation in south central South Dakota.
-The Wagner Health Care Center’s program is the only Healthy Heart project in the IHS Aberdeen Area, which includes the states of South Dakota, Nebraska, Iowa and North Dakota.
+The Wagner Health Care Center’s program is the only Healthy Heart project in the IHS Great Plains Area, which includes the states of South Dakota, Nebraska, Iowa and North Dakota.
 Program staff include the program director and coordinator/data coordinator, an administrative assistant, and four case managers including two nurses, one registered dietitian, and one physician assistant.

 The program has been very successful at recruiting participants.
 Nearly 400 names are on the program’s recruitment registry, and approximately 100 people are enrolled in the program.
 Program staff attribute their recruitment success to recruiting patients in the Wagner Health Center’s diabetes clinic who have recently completed the Balancing Your Life with Diabetes Curriculum.
 Program staff meet with patients in the diabetes clinics and review a specially developed handout to help them discuss blood sugar meter printouts, lab results, and health goals.
 Program staff then invite the patients to participate in monthly visits for cardiovascular disease risk reduction, as well as the Healthy Heart Demonstration Project.